-Harcombe found it riddled with errors, 14 of them major, enough to make the review fatally flawed.
-She subsequently became an expert witness for Noakes at the October 2016 hearing session.
+Harcombe found the review to be ‘riddled with errors’, 14 of them major, enough to make the review fatally flawed, she says.
+She became an expert witness for Noakes at the October 2016 hearing session.

-They then responded in a letter to the SAMJ in December 2016.
-Again, they claimed to have addressed all errors but did not do so.
+The review authors responded in a letter to the SAMJ in December 2016.
+Again, they claimed to have addressed all errors but did not, in fact, do so.
 Instead, and remarkably, they pointed Noakes and Harcombe to new errors.

 They also claimed that Noakes and Harcombe lacked “understanding of current methods in evidence synthesis”.

-“We understand the Naudé et al protocol only too well,” they said.
+In a rebuttal letter to the SAMJ in April 2017, Noakes and Harcombe described that as a “cheap” shot.
+“We understand the Naudé et al protocol only too well,” they wrote.
 “Indeed, we appear to understand it rather better than do its authors.”

-Instead of addressing the numerous errors in detail, point by point, the Naudé Review authors admitted to only one error.
-That was the inclusion of a duplicate study.
+Instead of addressing the numerous errors in detail, the Naudé Review authors admitted to only one error – the inclusion of a duplicate study.
 That alone is grounds for retraction of the article, Noakes and Harcombe said.

-The researchers also appeared to confess to using data from ITT ( intention-to-treat) analyses instead of completers for some studies.
-They also only reported analysing the data that way once Noakes and Harcombe forced them to respond to the errors.
+The researchers also admitted to using data from ITT ( intention-to-treat) analyses instead of completers for some studies.
+As well, they only reported analysing the data that way once Noakes and Harcombe forced a response to the errors.

 Click here to read: ADSA desperately seeking to nail Noakes?

-In analysing the data as ITT in some trials only, the Naudé researchers again favoured the low-fat group.
+In analysing the data as ITT in some trials only, the Naudé researchers again favoured the low-fat group, Noakes said.

-Noakes has speculated whether the Naudé Review is dodgy enough possibly to constitute scientific fraud.
-He and Harcombe suggest that were it not for the Naudé Review the HPCSA hearing might not have happened.
+Noakes has often speculated on whether the Naudé Review is dodgy enough possibly to constitute scientific fraud.
+He and Harcombe have also suggested that were it not for the Naudé Review the HPCSA hearing might not have happened.